sivareddyit/qubership-envgene/docs/dev/new_debug_approach.md

 Some kind of sorting or setting load order for plugins is necessary, because some plugins(1 plugin at the moment) completely overwrite the script of a job and in that case changes made by debug plugin are lost.
 It doesn't have to be alphabetical sorting, it is used just as simplest solution at the moment(downside: have to name plugin `wdebug` to have it at last place in load order)
-1. Hard links get broken by `git pull`(make some kind git hook for recovering hard links?)
+1. Hard links get broken by `git pull`(make some kind Git hook for recovering hard links?)
 1. Pick better names for devtest folder and plugin